-TargetAlias=Bob-s Disk

-TargetAlias=Database Server 1 Log Disk

-TargetAlias=Web Server 3 Disk 20

-If a target has been configured with a human-readable name or description, this name SHOULD be communicated to the initiator during a Login Response PDU if SessionType=Normal (see Section 12.21 SessionType).
+TargetAlias=Bob-s Disk TargetAlias=Database Server 1 Log Disk TargetAlias=Web Server 3 Disk 20 during a Login Response PDU if SessionType=Normal (see Section 12.21 SessionType).
 This string is not used as an identifier, nor is it meant to be used for authentication or authorization decisions.
 It can be displayed by the initiator's user interface in a list of targets to which it is connected.